devicetree-org/lopper/README-architecture.txt

 Lopper processing flow:
 -----------------------

-Lopper is completely data driven and only performs operations or invokes assist routines as passed into it via command line files and options.
-It does not have codified understanding of a system device tree, and doesn't infer or trigger operations based on the content of the tree.
+Lopper is data driven and only performs operations or invokes assist routines as specified by its inputs (command line or operation files).
+This means that Lopper does not have codified understanding of a system device tree, and doesn't infer or trigger operations based on the content of the tree.

-Complex logic can be performed in assist routines, or multiple core operations can be stacked to modify and transform the tree.
-Depending on how the inputs to the tool are produced, lop files can be large and complex, or small and simple with logic resting in the assist modules.
+Complex logic can be performed in assist routines, and/or multiple core operations can be stacked to modify and transform the tree.
+Depending on how the inputs to the tool are produced, lop files can be large and complex, or small and simple with more complex logic resting in the assist modules.
 The choice is up to the user.

 Lopper abstracts the libraries and internal formats used to manipulate the device tree.
 As long as Lopper routines and abstractions are used, the internal